cathei/PinInject/README.md

 Now you don't have to reference singleton.
 It will work just like how Unity inspector injects value for you.

 ## Defining Scene Context and GameObject Context
-You can define SceneContext through `ISceneInjectContext`.
-Any scene context that is on the scene will be applied.
-You can define GameObject context through `IInjectContext`.
+Any `IInjectContext` Component under `SceneInjectRoot` becomes Scene Context and will affect every object in that scene and instantiated to the scene.

+Otherwise, `IInjectContext` Component will be GameObject Context.
 GameObject context will be applied to any MonoBehaviour on same transform or it's children.

 ## Named Injection
 You can perform named injection by `Bind("name", instance)` and using same name as `[Inject("name")]`.